Happy Fat Tuesday! Cajun Green Chili is a perfect recipe to whip up on Fat Tuesday to accompany a good beer and even better company!

 This chili mixes tomatillos, ground turkey, vegetables, a bottle of beer and a little Cajun spice.
 Great combo, right?

-Grab a bowl of this chili, put on your colorful beads and celebrate the Cajun flavor of New Orleans.
+Grab a bowl of this Cajun Green Chili, put on your colorful beads and celebrate the Cajun flavor of New Orleans.

 - 1 onion, diced